mamba-org/mamba/docs/source/user_guide/mamba.rst

     mamba create -n nameofmyenv <list of packages>

-After this process has finished, you can _activate_ the virtual environment by calling ``conda activate <nameofmyenv>``.
+After this process has finished, you can _activate_ the virtual environment by calling ``mamba activate <nameofmyenv>``.
 For example, to install JupyterLab from the ``conda-forge`` channel and then run it, you could use the following commands:

 .. code::

-    mamba create -n myjlabenv jupyterlab -c conda-forge conda activate myjlabenv  # activate our environment jupyter lab               # this will start up jupyter lab and open a browser
+    mamba create -n myjlabenv jupyterlab -c conda-forge mamba activate myjlabenv  # activate our environment jupyter lab               # this will start up jupyter lab and open a browser

 Once an environment is activated, ``mamba install`` can be used to install further packages into the environment.

 .. code::

-    conda activate myjlabenv
+    mamba activate myjlabenv
     mamba install bqplot  # now you can use bqplot in myjlabenv mamba install "matplotlib>=3.5.0" cartopy  # now you installed matplotlib with version>=3.5.0 and default version of cartopy